 The Reformed Church in the Netherlands underwent a great change in the first quarter of the nineteenth century.
 Rationalism had already penetrated into the church and caused a tremendous unheaval; but it now made itself master of almost the whole of the church in the form of a moderate supranaturalism.
 Everywhere the old truths of atonement and regeneration were set aside in favor of new dogmas of the example of Jesus and of moral improvement.
-The hope was cherished that an end could be put to the old faith by means of official preaching, elementary education 34 agreement and disagreement and because the details of these interpretations are of necessity colored by the special views of the author on a multitude of other Scripture passages.
-This book is well worth careful study and deserves a more thorough preparation for the press than the publishers have taken time to give it.
+The hope was cherished that an end could be put to the old faith by means of official preaching, elementary education 34 essence of Christianity, or the Gospel of the glory of a risen, living, divine Lord.